agoralabs-sh/kibisis-api/README.md

 Once the branch project config has been setup, follow the instructions [here](https://docs.doppler.com/docs/install-cli#project-setup) to:
 * login to Doppler, and;
-* setup Doppler to use the kibisis-api project with your personal config.
+* setup Doppler to use the `kibisis-api` project with your personal config.

-> ⚠️ **NOTE:** When naming your token, it is recommended you use: "<name>-<device_name>".
+> ⚠️ **NOTE:** When naming your token, it is recommended you use: "<your_name>-<device_name>".

 <sup>[Back to top ^][table-of-contents]</sup>

 ### 2.4.
 Setup `doctl`

-The DigitalOcean CLI client, `doctl`, is used to deploy the function to a remote environment tha can be used to develop.
+The DigitalOcean CLI client, `doctl`, is used to deploy the function to a remote environment that can be used to develop.

 Follow the instructions outlined in the [documentation][doctl].